ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 </aside>
 </figure>

-Charles Pine was a prominent and prolific business man who was a central figure in the lives of many other successful proteges and business partners that included Edward Mills, Bartlett Brown, James Hillyer, Mark Hartley, and Charles' own sons, [Charles Theodore Pine](https://www.findagrave.com/memorial/26215884/charles-theodore-pine) (? to 28 May 1895) and [Alverade Richmond Pine](https://www.findagrave.com/memorial/199952865/alvarade-r-pine) (1850 to 21 Aug 1929).
+Charles M. Pine was a prominent and prolific business man who was a central figure in the lives of many other successful proteges and business partners that included Edward Mills, Bartlett Brown, James Hillyer, Mark Hartley, and Charles' own sons, [Charles "Theodore" Theodore Pine](https://www.findagrave.com/memorial/26215884/charles-theodore-pine) (1839 to 28 May 1895) and [Alverade Richmond Pine](https://www.findagrave.com/memorial/199952865/alvarade-r-pine) (1850 to 21 Aug 1929).

 <div class="cols">
 {{% fig "pine/cm-pine-signature-on-luther-loper-will-2" "350" /%}}
 {{% fig "pine/cm-pine-signature-on-luther-loper-will" "350" /%}}
 </div>

-{{% fig "pine/charles-t-pine" "350" /%}}

-Charles Pine continued his grocery business in Staten Island starting in 1848, and the Beers map (explored further below) confirms what other histories describe, that there are two stores associated with Charles Pine: C. M. Pine & Co., and the location next to his residence that was known earlier as Pine, Hillyer & Co. and later as C. M. Pine & Son.
+Charles M. Pine continued his grocery career in Staten Island starting in 1848, and the Beers map (explored further below) confirms what other histories describe, that there are two stores associated with Charles Pine: C. M. Pine & Co., as well as the location next to his residence that was known earlier as Pine, Hillyer & Co. and later as C. M. Pine & Son.
 Presumably, Edward Mills worked for Charles at least some of the time that he lived in Staten Island, and it seems likely Edward moved to Castleton because of Charles.
 Edward may have worked at either or both locations.

  <figure>
 <blockquote>